 Netasha expressed her sadness over having her father leave her mother when she got pregnant.
-"They went through all the court stuff and he told the judge I was his mistake and that he wanted nothing to do with.
-So it's not that I hate him or anything, I'm just disappointed in his decision.
+"They went through all the court stuff, and he told the judge I was his mistake and that he wanted nothing to do with.
+So, it's not that I hate him or anything, I'm just disappointed in his decision.
 It would have just been easier growing up with him around.
-I'm about to graduate high school and go to college and he isn’t even here to watch me get my diploma.
-It’s heartbreaking.”
+I'm about to graduate high school and go to college.

 For a child who has been abandoned by a parent, it's easy to try to fill that void with unhealthy relationships.
 Kristy commented on how she's lured into relationships with destructive guys: I am lured to these guys because I have almost no relationship with my father, and I want to replace that missing love with a boyfriend.
 Having the poor relationship with my father makes me feel like I did something wrong or need to prove I'm worthy of love from a man.
 Therefore, I'm attracted to a jerk who will test my limits and make me endure mentally and emotionally scarring situations to prove I am worthy.

 Neglect and abandonment are huge issues, and can often lead to many forms of addiction...including love addiction, substance abuse, eating disorders, self-harm, etc.